muesli/crunchy/README.md

 func main() {
     validator := crunchy.NewValidatorWithOpts(Options{
-        // MinLength is the minimum length required for a valid password (>=1, default is 8)
+        // MinLength is the minimum length required for a valid password
+	// (must be >= 1, default is 8)
         MinLength:      10,

-        // MinDiff is the minimum amount of unique characters required for a valid password (>=1, default is 5)
+        // MinDiff is the minimum amount of unique characters required for a valid password
+	// (must be >= 1, default ist 5)
         MinDiff:        8,

-        // MinDist is the minimum WagnerFischer distance for mangled password dictionary lookups (>=0, default is 3)
+        // MinDist is the minimum WagnerFischer distance for mangled password dictionary lookups
+	// (must be >= 0, default is 3)
 	MinDist:        4,

         // Hashers will be used to find hashed passwords in dictionaries
 	Hashers:        []hash.Hash{md5.New(), sha1.New(), sha256.New(), sha512.New()},

-        // DictionaryPath contains all the dictionaries that will be parsed (default is /usr/share/dict)
+        // DictionaryPath contains all the dictionaries that will be parsed
+	// (default is /usr/share/dict)
 	DictionaryPath: "/var/my/own/dicts",
 	})
     ...
 }